AbbyDebby/AbbyDebby/README.md

 <h1 align="center">Hi 👋, I'm Abigail</h1>
 <h3 align="center">A passionate Data Scientist/Engineer from Ghana</h3>

-- 🔭 I’m currently working on **working on personal projects while I Learn new skills and sharpen existing ones for my new role as a Data Engineer at Amalitech.**
+- 🔭 I’m currently working on **personal projects while I Learn new skills and sharpen existing ones for my new role as a Data Engineer at Amalitech.**

-- 🌱 I’m currently learning **Apache Spark, Hadoop, Azure Data Factory**
+- 🌱 I’m currently learning **Apache Spark and a number of Azure services for Data Engineering.**

 - 👯 I’m looking to collaborate on **any Data Engineering projects that will challenge me to learn new things.**